sportsdataverse/sportypy/README.md

 As the field of sports analytics evolves, there's a growing need for methods to both track and visualize players throughout the game.
 This package aims to make this easy regardless of sport needed to be plotted.

-This repository contains code necessary to draw scale versions of playing surfaces to visualize play-by-play data for NHL, MLB, NBA, NFL, and NCAA basketball games in **Python**.
-For the **R** version of this package, click [here](https://github.com/sportsdataverse/sportypy).
+This repository contains code necessary to draw scale versions of playing surfaces to visualize play-by-play data for baseball, basketball, curling, football, hockey, soccer, and tennis in **Python**.
+For the **R** version of this package, click [here](https://github.com/sportsdataverse/sportyR).

 ## Installation